 Procession oF The Corpus Christi In Seville

 The Corpus Christi procession through the streets in Seville during four hours and comes back to the Cathedral around 12:30.
 Sevillian people and visitors eagerly await the pass in the streets of downtown.
-There is special attention to areas like the Salvador square, next to the Universal Café, Placentines Street, where is the Pelayo Bar, and Argote de Molina, with Antigüedades Bar.
+There is special attention to areas like the Salvador square, next to the Universal People, Placentines Street, where is Pelayo Bar, and Argote de Molina, with Antigüedades Bar.

 After the procession of Corpus Christi in Seville, many of the Pasos undertaken the return to their temples during the Thursday evening.
 The faithful of each accompany them on their way and the other people enjoy the festive day.
-Noon and evening is a big party in Seville and all the bars at downtown, Santa Cruz, Arenal and Mateos Gago Street live a wonderful atmosphere.
+Noon and evening is a big party in Seville and all the bars at downtown, Santa Cruz, Arenal, Cathedral and Mateos Gago Street live a wonderful atmosphere.